 If at any time a student becomes dissatisfied with the services that he/she is receiving, he/she is encouraged to contact the Director of Student Development at 918-343-7707.

 If a student experiences an emergency during business hours (Monday-Friday 8:00am-5:00pm) and has an urgent need for counseling, he/she should inform the receptionist in the Student Affairs office and he/she will be seen as soon as possible.
 If the student cannot be promptly seen, he/she will be referred to the local ER for services.
 For an emergency after business hours, students can call the Grand Lake Crisis Line at 1-800-722-3611.
 The crisis center will triage the call and refer as needed to other providers.
 Campus police are also available 24 hours a day to assist students and can be reached at 918-343-7624.
-If a student is interested in a hotline number specific to a problem they may be having, please see the Hotline Numbers.

 The counselor is required by law to maintain a copy of case relevant material for a period of 7 years from the last contact.
 After each session, the counselor will document the session’s content, progress, areas of concern, etc. This material is printed and kept in a file for each client.
 This documentation is always locked in a file cabinet and office doors are locked when the counselor is away (i.e. double locked).
 It is important to note that your counseling records are protected under applicable FERPA laws and as such will not be connected to your academic records and/or transcripts.
 The counselor will also document any phone or email communication, releases of information, consultations with other providers or counselors, and appointment no-shows and cancellations.